-So many things have been said about how to have beautiful skin, healthy bones, a sound mind and body.
+So many things have been said about how to have beautiful skin, healthy bones, and a sound mind and body.
 Exercise is at the top of the list for what steps to take, just before eating the right types of food, but what of sleep and its healing powers?
 Does sleep really lighten the spirit, repair the body, and ease the mind?
 Why has sleep been suggested to cure the symptoms of depression and why do you get depressed when you are sleep-deprived?
 You may be surprised to know that getting enough sleep heals more than just those late afternoon mood swings.

 The Purpose of Sleep

 Sleeping has been linked to a number of negative descriptions – laziness, procrastination, idleness, and more.
 However, when your body does need to shut off and rest from life’s daily chores, sleeping is the other part of your body cycle where rejuvenation takes place.
 It is in sleeping that we replenish our energy and vitality as we substitute what we have lost from the days of hard labor.
-You may not be doing anything strenuous the whole week, but if you haven’t got much sleep, your immune system falls below the normal levels, making you prone to illnesses.
-Studies have proven that when you lose even an hour of sleep every night, you increase your probability of having cancer, heart disease, and diabetes among others.
+You may not be doing anything strenuous the whole week, but if you haven’t got much sleep, your immune system falls below the normal levels making you prone to illnesses.
+Studies have proven that when you lose even an hour of sleep every night, you increase your probability of having cancer, heart disease, and diabetes, among others.

 Sleep Deprivation Linked to Depression